-Each student must pass a basic civics test as a condition for graduation from high school unless the student qualifies for an alternate assessment as provided for by the Utah State Board of Education.
+Each student must pass a basic civics test as a condition for graduation from high school unless the student qualifies for an alternate assessment.
 A "basic civics test" means a test that includes 50 of the 100 questions on the civics test form used by the United States Citizenship and Immigration Services.
 A passing score is at least 35 out of 50 questions answered correctly.
 The student may take the test as many times as needed to pass the test.